InfoScribe/infoscribe-www/README.md

 * Views are stored in the ./views/ directory.

-The templates use EJS (Embedded JavaScript), allowing the same templates to be used on the both the server and client and the same JavaScript to be used throughout the project (in the server, client and in templates).
+The templates use EJS (Embedded JavaScript), allowing the same templates to be used on the both the server and client and plain JavaScript to be used throughout the project.

-## CSS & JavaScript
+### CSS & JavaScript

 CSS is auto-generated from .less files in the ./public/css/ directory automatically any time it is changed (simply refresh the page to view changes).